 The Glazier – Sweet House at 12 Water Street in Ipswich transitions the First and Second Periods of Colonial construction, and was built in 1728 by Benjamin Glazier, a sea captain.
 The original half house and early Beverly Jog addition remain with later additions.
 The Ipswich River is directly across from the house.
 Like many colonial homes in Ipswich it has a “Beverly jog” on the left side.
 The interior features many period-style furnishings.
 View MACRIS

-John Fiske writes “I love the fact that our house is fast approaching its 300th birthday and that the lives of many local families are now silently embedded in it.
+The late John Fiske wrote “I love the fact that our house is fast approaching its 300th birthday and that the lives of many local families are now silently embedded in it.
 It is more than a human habitation, it’s a sign of human continuity.”
-Read his entire article about living in an historic home.

 On the front of our house is a plaque by the town’s Historical Commission identifying it as the Glazier-Sweet House, 1725.
 Benjamin Glazier bought the lot from Nathaniel Clarke in about 1720 and erected his, now our, “half-house” a year or two later.
 Half-houses had two rooms, one up, one down, and often a third room in a lean-to running along the back.
 The front door and chimney were at one end.

 Half-houses were starter homes – the idea was that the owner would soon be able to add the “missing” half on the other side of the door, thus making the traditional seventeenth-century, central chimney house.
 Poor Benjamin never did this, and our house remained a modest half-house for a century and a half.
 In the late nineteenth century it received an addition, known locally as a “Beverly Jog,” and then in the twentieth century it was extended again into the comfortable, 2,500 sq ft house that it now is.

 The “improvers” who had enlarged it had been more concerned with making it modern and comfortable than with historical authenticity.
 Hence, the ugly front door it had when we moved in.